THE ETHICAL ALGORITHM: The Science of Socially Aware Algorithm Design By Michael Kearns and Aaron Roth

 Coleman never adequately addresses why AI computers should be thought of as “beings,” rather than mere machines.
 She acknowledges that many are deeply skeptical that computers and robots could ever be conscious.
 Despite that, she blithely assumes eventual machine consciousness (though probably not until computing goes quantum).

 Coleman continues along this trajectory toward its logical destination:

-Just like the animals who do so much to keep the ecosystems of our world afloat, our intelligent machines, if imbued with ethics, morals, and values, should be granted rights . . . along with animals and forests, oceans and trees, [such machines] should be included in the crucible of humanity (emphasis added).
+Just like the animals who do so much to keep the ecosystems of our world afloat, our intelligent machines, if imbued with ethics, morals, and values, should be granted rights . . . along with animals and forests, oceans and trees, should be included in the crucible of humanity (emphasis added).

 And here’s the real payoff:

 Ideally, our benevolent and brilliant machines could help us eradicate poverty and unemployment and diminish disease, violence, and the deeply rooted injustices in our human-made and very flawed systems that already affect billions each day . . .
 In partnership with extraordinarily smart AI, we can choose to improve not just our own lives but the lives of many.
 We can choose utopia (emphasis added).

 There you have it.
 If humans can quit thinking of themselves as exceptional, as superior to other living things, much less machines, solutions to all our problems lie just around the corner.
 Our machines can save us, if only we’ll let them.

 In the process, we can fulfill some cosmic plan.
 “Together , we can reimagine our place in the universe, our connection to all things, remembering that we are all — human and creature, mountain and river, sun and moon — made up of stardust (emphasis added).”
 Joni Mitchell* had us pegged all along.